davidterroso/D/documentation.md

 ## README.md
 Markdown file that introduces and orients the user in this project, introducing where to navigate to better understand it.

+## train.py
+In this file, the functions that train the implemented neural networks are present.

 ## visualize_scans.py
 File that, when ran, shows an UI that allows the user to select B-scans from the volumes in the training set of the RETOUCH dataset to visualize, showcasing the unaltered slice, the fluid masks, the entropy mask, and the ROI mask.